swimlane/swimlane-environment-validator/README.md

 ## Known Issues:
-* https://storage.googleapis.com always fails the endpoint test with 400.
-Until we discover an endpoint that allows unauthenticated GET requests, it will remain this way.
-* https://production.cloudflare.docker.com always returns a 403 status code.
-Until we discover an endpoint that allows unauthenticated GET requests, it will remain this way.
 * The verify-pip check requires outside binaries, python3 and venv.
 * On some operating systems, the script will fail with `error while loading shared libraries: libz.so.1: failed to map segment from shared object: Operation not permitted`.
 This occur usually if you are running the script as root and the `/tmp` directory is mounted with `noexec`.
 To work around this, you can either run the script as a non-root user, or you can set the `TMPDIR` environment variable to a writable and executable directory.